 The Health Service Executive (HSE) provides a school screening programme to check children’s health, including their hearing and eyesight.
 The screening is provided in public primary schools but private primary schools may also request the service.

 The HSE also provides a school immunisation programme.

 School health screenings are conducted by public health nurses and area medical officers who are employed by the HSE.
-These screenings are carried out on the school premises and the school principal is told of the date of the screenings in advance so parents can be notified and parents are entitled to be present if they wish.
-Children's hearing and vision are examined and where requested by the parent or deemed necessary, a physical examination may be carried out.
+The screenings take place in the school and the principal is told in advance so that parents can be notified.
+Children's hearing and vision are tested and a physical examination may be carried out.

 How to apply

-School screening is arranged by the HSE in conjunction with the school principal.
+School screening is arranged by the HSE with the school principal.